AlaskaAirlines/auro-flight/demo/demo.md

 ## Using the footer slot

-In this example for a flight that requires government approval, you can use the `footer` custom element slot to insert additional information into the scope of the component.
+In this example for a flight that requires government approval or a flight that is operated by another subsidiary or partner carrier, you can use the `footer` custom element slot to insert additional information into the scope of the component.
 In the code you will see the use of `<auro-icon>` and text within the named slot element.

 <div class="exampleWrapper">
   <auro-flight